UNESCO consults on its draft Internet Universality Indicators at the North African and African Internet Governance Forum in Egypt

 On Openness indicators, some participants pointed out that “open data should be measured within a broader context, especially to see how digitized data are being used for public good, not only by governments but also by civil society and other stakeholders”.

 Consulted on the Accessibility indicators, Koliwe Majama from the Association for Progressive Communication (APC) stressed the importance of measuring “the extent to which various local communities can preserve their own cultural knowledge, and express themselves artistically or politically.”
 Other participants said that “in order to reach accessibility, increasing media and digital literacy is vital”.
-Ephraim Percy Kenyanito from Access Now noted that “it would be easy to increase access if we could use the money currently spent by governments on surveillance”.
+Ephraim Percy Kenyanito from ARTICLE 19 Eastern Africa noted that “it would be easy to increase access if we could use the money currently spent by governments on surveillance”.

 Regarding the Multi-stakeholder indicators, participants talked about how to measure a multistakeholder process and balance the different stakeholders’ interests.
 Xianhong Hu presented UNESCO’s new publication What if we all governed the Internet?
 Advancing multistakeholder participation in Internet governance which shares good multistakeholder practices based on inclusiveness; diversity; collaboration; transparency; equality; flexibility and relevance; privacy and safety; accountability and legitimacy; and responsiveness.